 A total of 187 cases were investigated and basic information, including clinical symptoms, epidemiological history, and personal behavior, was collected.
-The survey results showed that the clinical symptoms of 47.1% of the cases were not obvious in the early stage.
-Echinococcosis, is a chronic infectious disease with a long disease course, and the symptoms may occur 5-20 years after infection, leading the patients to survive for many years after exposure.
-The epidemiological history analysis showed that 78.61% of cases had not stayed, worked, traveled, or hunted in echinococcosis endemic areas, and that YTWSEA was not the risk factor of echinococcosis, indicating that there were local cases of infection in Yunnan Province.
+The survey results showed that the clinical symptoms in 47.1% of cases were not obvious in the early stage.
+Echinococcosis, is a chronic infectious disease with a long disease course, and the symptoms may occur 5-20 years after infection, leading to patients surviving for many years after exposure.
+The epidemiological history analysis showed that 78.61% of cases had not stayed, worked, travelled, or hunted in echinococcosis endemic areas, and that YTWSEA was not a risk factor for echinococcosis, indicating that there were local cases of infection in Yunnan Province.
 Regarding personal behavior, 74.87% (140/187) of households currently or previously had a dog.
 The proportions of occasional hand washing and no hand washing before meals were 53.48% and 24.06%, respectively, with the results of logistic analysis showing that the above two variables were factors influencing the prevalence of echinococcosis.

 CONCLUSION

 The prevalence of echinococcosis in Yunnan Province was low, and most of the cases were distributed in Northwest Yunnan.
 The prevention and control of echinococcosis should be strengthened in Diqing, Dali, and other areas in Northwest Yunnan.
 Based on the discovery of new cases, a case report is required by CISDCP within 24 h, and an epidemiological investigation of the individual cases should be conducted within 2 wk.
-According to the investigation results, investigation and disposal should be conducted in the villages that are comprehensively judged as local infection sites within 2 mo.
+According to the results, investigations should be conducted in the villages that are comprehensively judged as local infection sites within 2 mo.
 Together, this forms a comprehensive prevention and control strategy focused on the control of infectious sources, the prevention and control of intermediate hosts, and the combination of patient investigation, treatment, health education and publicity, and is referred to as the “1-2-2” prevention and control mode.
-Promoting changes in the behavior of the population, such as not raising dogs and washing hands frequently, through health education will serve to control the endemic of echinococcosis and reduce the medical burden on the population.
+Promoting changes in the behavior of the population, such as not raising dogs and washing hands frequently, through health education will serve to control endemic echinococcosis and reduce the medical burden on the population.

 ARTICLE HIGHLIGHTS